Skip to main content

 Let's dive deeper into how a Component is configured.
 To review the configuration of a Component, for example the banner Component, right click on it and select 'View/Edit Configuration'.

-When looking at a Component, you'll notice that each has a name, description and type. when looking at the banner Component, you'll notice that the 'Component Type' is 'Contentstack - Static Record List'.
-This Component uses Conscia's sandbox Contentstack instance and is tied to the "Banner" content type in Contentstack.
-Looking further in the configuration, we can see that the Component leverages the "Contentstack for Partners" connection and is binded to the staging environment.
+When looking at a DX Component, you'll notice that each has a name, description and type. when looking at the banner Component, you'll notice that the 'Component Type' is 'Contentstack - Static Record List'.
+This DX Component uses Conscia's sandbox Contentstack instance and is tied to the "Banner" content type in Contentstack.
+Looking further in the configuration, we can see that the DX Component leverages the "Contentstack for Partners" connection and is binded to the staging environment.

 The Reference Front-End